-CEO Services.
+CEO.
 Mr. Ovadia has served as our Chief Executive Officer since March 31, 2016.
-Under his employment agreement, Mr. Ovadia is entitled to a monthly salary in the amount of NIS 110,000 (approximately \$31,700) and fringe benefits including social benefits, annual vacation and reimbursement of expenses.
-An annual cash bonus plan of six base monthly salaries was also approved for the years 2016 to 2018, upon achievement of a threshold of 80% of the company's target operating profit metric.
+Under his employment agreement, Mr. Ovadia is entitled to a monthly salary in the amount of NIS 110,000 (approximately \$30,470) and fringe benefits including social benefits, annual vacation and reimbursement of expenses.
+An annual cash bonus plan of six base monthly salaries was approved for the years 2016 to 2018, upon achievement of a threshold of 80% of the company's target operating profit metric.
 Additionally, Mr. Ovadia may be eligible for an overachievement bonus of up to two and a half base monthly salaries.
-The foregoing is in addition to the 2016 grant of options to Mr. Ovadia under our 2008 Option Plan, to purchase 400,000 of our ordinary shares, as described above.
-During 2016, Mr. Ovadia was granted options to purchase 400,000 ordinary shares at an exercise price of \$5.02 per share.
-The options were granted under our 2008 Option Plan and vest in 16 equal quarterly installments over a four-year period so long as Mr. Ovadia serves at our company, and will remain exercisable for 12 months following cessation or termination of service (other than for cause).
+An annual cash bonus plan for 2019 and onward will be presented for approval at the annual shareholders meeting in 2019.
+Additionally, in 2016, Mr. Ovadia was granted options under our 2008 Option Plan, to purchase 400,000 of our ordinary shares at an exercise price of \$5.02 per share.
+The options were granted under our 2008 Option Plan and vest in 16 equal quarterly installments over a four-year period so long as Mr. Ovadia serves at our company.
+During 2018, Mr. Ovadia was granted options to purchase 100,000 ordinary shares at an exercise price of \$7.86 per share.
+The options were granted under our 2008 Option Plan and will vest over a period of four years so long as Mr. Ovadia continues to serve at the Company.
+The options, will remain exercisable for 12 months following cessation or termination of service (other than for cause).
 Unvested options will immediately vest in the event of a change in control.
+The options will expire on the sixth anniversary of the date of the grant.